 Groundbreaking for a new Route 66 Roadside park was held in 2014.
 The park is on West College Street, between Fort and Broadway.
 It’s a tribute to Springfield’s designation as the Birthplace of Route 66.

-Today, Springfield is the third-largest city in Missouri with more than 150,000 residents.
+Springfield’s population is about 168,000 today.
 Set in the pristine rolling hills of southwest Missouri, the city has many amenities to offer the visitor including museums, nightlife, culture, history and more.